CS61BR/skeletons_fa22/lab04/README.md

 ### Horrible Steve

-Your company, Flik Enterprises, has released a fine software library (`flik.rs`) that can square integers.
+Your company, Flik Enterprises, has released a fine software library (`flik.rs`) that is able to determine whether two Integers are the same or not.

 You receive an email from someone named "Horrible Steve" who describes a problem they're having with your library:
 > Dear Flik Enterprises,
 >
 > Your library is very bad.
 See the attached code.
 It should be printing "Incorrect.
 Access Denied", but is printing "Correct.
 Access Granted."
+>
+> (attachment: main.rs)*

 Figure out whether the bug is in Horrible Steve's code or in Flik Enterprise's library, and fix the bug.